awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-tutorial-image-classification.md

 To complete this tutorial, you will need the following:
 + <a name="dlr-supported-platforms"></a>

   This component requires one of the following devices configured for use with AWS IoT Greengrass\.
-For more information see [Setting up AWS IoT Greengrass Version 2](setting-up.md)\.
+For more information see [Setting up AWS IoT Greengrass core devices](setting-up.md)\.
   + **32\-bit Armv7l**

     [Raspberry Pi](https://www.raspberrypi.org) running Raspberry Pi OS, 2020\-08\-24\.
   + **64\-bit x86\_64**

     Device running Amazon Linux 2 or Ubuntu 18\.04, with [GNU C Library](https://www.gnu.org/software/libc/) \(glibc\) version 2\.27 or later\.
 + A Greengrass core device and a Greengrass group\.
-For more information, see [Install AWS IoT Greengrass V2](getting-started.md#install-greengrass-v2)\.
+For more information, see [Install the AWS IoT Greengrass Core software](getting-started.md#install-greengrass-v2)\.

 ## Deploy the DLR Image Classification component<a name="ml-image-classification-deploy"></a>